broadinstitute/martha/README.md

   [nodenv](https://github.com/nodenv/nodenv) or [nvm](https://github.com/creationix/nvm).
 * Clone the Martha git repository and `cd` to it
 * Make sure your version of npm is up-to-date: `npm install -g npm`
-* Install GCF emulator with: `npm install -g @google-cloud/functions-emulator`
 * Install dependencies: `npm install`
-* Start the GCF emulator: `functions start`
-* Deploy Martha to your local GCF emulator: `functions deploy <service> --trigger-http`.
-  The emulator will re-deploy your code as you update it.
-* Test the function: `functions call <service> --data '<json object>'`
-  * Testing functions that require you to include `header` information in the request (such as an `authorization` header) will require you to use a tool like `curl` to test the function.
-To get the URL for the function running on your local emulator, run the command: `functions describe <service>`

 ## ESLint
 ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
 More information can be found on it's [website](https://eslint.org/).